chiarAbdi/Introduction-to-Python-Exercises/exercise01.md

 ## The correct answer is:
 - c ) "The correct answer to this multiple choice exercise is answer number " + 2
+    > TypeError: can only concatenate str (not "int") to str

 for more visit my **[blog](https://chiarabdi.netlify.com/blog/)**